-- 5.1 Assurance services is the primary role of internal audit services, which primarily feeds into the annual audit opinion on the adequacy and effectiveness of the Authority's framework of governance, risk management and control, together with reasons if the opinion is unfavourable.
-This opinion covers the entire control environment of the Authority and not just the financial controls. - 5.2 Internal audit also provides consultancy services, where required, which is advisory in nature and generally performed to facilitate improved governance, risk management and control. - 5.3 It is management's responsibility to manage the risk of fraud and corruption; however internal audit will be alert to such risks in all the work that is undertaken.
-In addition the Internal Audit Consortium is either responsible for, or is consulted on, related policy / strategy. - 5.4 Through the contract in place with TIAA Ltd there are other services that can be provided, these include: fraud investigations, grant certification and digital forensics. - 5.5 Whichever role / remit is carried out by internal audit the scope is to be determined by internal audit, through discussion with senior management, however this scope will not be unduly bias nor shall it be restricted.
+5.1 Assurance services is the primary role of internal audit services, which primarily feeds into the annual audit opinion on the adequacy and effectiveness of the Authority's framework of governance, risk management and control, together with reasons if the opinion is unfavourable.
+This opinion covers the entire control environment of the Authority and not just the financial controls.

+- 5.2 Internal audit also provides consultancy services, where required, which is advisory in nature and generally performed to facilitate improved governance, risk management and control. - 5.3 It is management's responsibility to manage the risk of fraud and corruption; however internal audit will be alert to such risks in all the work that is undertaken.
+In addition the Internal Audit Consortium is either responsible for, or is consulted on, related policy / strategy.
+These include for example; Counter Fraud, Corruption and Bribery Strategy, Whistleblowing Policy and Anti-Money Laundering Policy, and the related promotion and training for officers and councillors. - 5.4 Through the contract in place with TIAA Ltd there are other services that can be provided, these include: fraud investigations, grant certification and digital forensics. - 5.5 Whichever role / remit is carried out by internal audit the scope is to be determined by internal audit, through discussion with senior management, however this scope will not be unduly bias nor shall it be restricted.